Step-by-Step Guide to Word2Vec with Gensim

 Bigrams

 Bigrams are a concept used in natural language processing and text analysis.
-They refer to consecutive pairs of words or characters that appear in a sequence of text.
+They refer to consecutive pairs of words or characters appearing in a text sequence.
 By analyzing bigrams, we can gain insights into the relationships between words or characters in a given text.

 Let’s take an example sentence: “I love ice cream”.
 To identify the bigrams in this sentence, we look at pairs of consecutive words: